cainhopwood/aws-ml-workshop-starter-kit/content/Workshops/module-forecasting/_index.en.md

 difficulty = "Intermediate / Advanced"
 CFTemplate = "apj_aiml_loft_workshop.yml"
 CFTemplateName = "SagemakerNotebooks"
-time = "5hrs"
+time = "1.5 hours per lab"
 inlists = true
 +++

 In this collection of labs, we will explore how to solve various time-series forecasting problems.
 Time series analysis applies mathematical techniques to quantities that are ordered by time, in order to find insights about the past as well as the future.
 Historically, weather forecasting is one of the first time series analysis problem undertaken by humans.
 Predicting demand for future sales and services, forecasting utilization of compute resources and projecting call volume in call centres are all good examples of other common time series problems.
 With these four labs we will walk through solving different time series problems using a variety of techniques and AWS services.

 ## What is time series analysis?
 Time series analysis applies mathematical techniques to quantities that are ordered by time, in order to find insights about the past as well as the future.
 Historically, weather forecasting is one of the first time series analysis problem undertaken by humans.
 An early as Neolithic times, civilizations used calendars as a means to predict seasonal patterns for agriculture.
 Time series problems exist in almost every domain.
 Predicting demand for future sales and services, forecasting utilization of compute resources and projecting call volume in call centres are all good examples of time series problems.